Why PokClock

 100 to 300 players · 1-3 tournaments per week

-TD English not updated for years, or an overpriced pro suite.
+TD English, no longer updated for years, or an overpriced pro suite.
 No mobile companion for your players, no PWA for your dealers, hacks everywhere.

 Twitch / live streamer